raspberrypilearning/count-the-creatures/en/step_8.md

-## What next?
+## What can you do now?

-In this project, you have:

-+ Used `broadcast`{:class="block3events"} blocks to communicate colour changes and movement between sprites and used the `or`{:class="block3operators"} operator block to aid colour identification
-+ Used the `Video Sensing`{:class="block3extensions"} extension blocks to detect colours in real-world objects
-+ Used the video camera to detect coloured birds and count them using `stamps`{:class="block3extensions"} on the Stage

-If you have been following the [Protect our planet](https://projects.raspberrypi.org/en/pathways/protect-our-planet) pathway, then try out the project [Electricity generation](https://projects.raspberrypi.org/en/projects/electricity-generation).
+If you have been following the [Protect our planet](https://projects.raspberrypi.org/en/pathways/protect-our-planet)(http://rpf.io/origami){:target="_blank"} pathway, then try out the project [Electricity generation](https://projects.raspberrypi.org/en/projects/electricity-generation)(http://rpf.io/origami){:target="_blank"}.

-You could also create origami animals that represent the animals that you are counting.
+You could also create coloured origami animals that represent the animals that you are counting.
 You can [find many different origami animals to create here](http://rpf.io/origami){:target="_blank"}.

 --- no-print ---